Panoplos/fish-regex-rename-files/README.md

 **recr** recurses through all subdirectories in the optionally provided dir (default: CWD) and renames only files according to the provided `sed -E` compatible regex replace pattern.

+# Installation

+Download the .fish files and save into your `/Users/yourname/.config/fish/functions` directory.
+Restart your console instance and the functions will be available.
+If you need then in a current session, you can `source /Users/yourname/.config/fish/functions/*.fish` them in.

+If you would like to enhance them in your own repo, I recommend cloning this repo locally and soft-linking them into the above functions directory.

 # Usage

 ```fish